-The Voices of Privacy Blog publishes original material by writers, that includes:
+The Voices for Privacy Blog publishes original material by writers, that includes:

 - Guest contributors – Guest contributors are invited to submit content for editorial consideration.
 Guest contributors’ submissions will be reviewed by OIF staff, and submitters will be notified if the post is accepted for publication.

-- News editors – News editors are independent contractors who collaborate on the weekly Choose Privacy Every Day News and regularly write for the Voices of Privacy Blog.
+- News editors – News editors are independent contractors who collaborate on the weekly Choose Privacy Every Day News and regularly write for the Voices for Privacy Blog.

 - OIF staff – OIF staff are employees of the American Library Association.

-All writers for the Voices of Privacy Blog will be clearly identified with a biography and must adhere to the rules and requirements established in this policy.
+All writers for the Voices for Privacy Blog will be clearly identified with a biography and must adhere to the rules and requirements established in this policy.

 Members of the Privacy Subcommittee and OIF staff will work with writers to develop content and topics.
 Posts should range from 500 to a maximum of 1,200 words.
 If an exception is sought, OIF staff must be consulted before submission.
 Writers must check facts, cite sources, and check spelling and grammar.
 Relevant external links to related content are encouraged.
 If OIF determines that edits are needed, OIF will attempt to consult with the writer when possible but OIF reserves the right to add an “editor’s note” and to edit submissions for length, accuracy, grammar, and formatting at the time of scheduled publication.
 OIF further reserves the right to reject any submission by a writer which, in the view of the OIF staff, creates a conflict of interest or compromises the mission or integrity of the American Library Association or the Office for Intellectual Freedom.

 Content will align with ALA policy or will be clearly stated otherwise.
-Publication by the Voices of Privacy Blog does not constitute an endorsement of the content or represent the official position of OIF or ALA.
-All writers are required to consent to the policy and purpose of the Voices of Privacy Blog.
+Publication by the Voices for Privacy Blog does not constitute an endorsement of the content or represent the official position of OIF or ALA.
+All writers are required to consent to the policy and purpose of the Voices for Privacy Blog.